EdwinMichaelLab/hills-abm-cpp-simulator-sk/README.md

 # hillsborough_fl_simulator-skim
-This is a Modified City-Scale epidemic simulator (for Hillsborough County Florida USA) We used [CNI-IISC Epidemic Simulator](https://github.com/cni-iisc/epidemic-simulator) as base with modifications
+This is a Modified City-Scale epidemic simulator (for Hillsborough County Florida USA).
+We modified [CNI-IISC Epidemic Simulator](https://github.com/cni-iisc/epidemic-simulator) as a base with the following areas:
 * Use public land use map data to allocate houses, schools, workplaces and more.
 * Add movements / schedules based on the data we processed
 * And etc.